 Five Benefits of the SimplyCash Card

-1. Free $500 in Statement Credits after Minimum Spending
+1. $500 in Statement Credits after Minimum Spending

 A nice sign-up bonus is always a great perk that sells itself.

-For a limited time, you can sign up for the SimplyCash® Plus Business Credit Card from American Express, spend $5,000 on the card in the first six months, and get a $250 statement credit.
-Plus you’ll earn another $250 statement credit after you spend an additional $10,000 within the first year of card membership.
+With this special offer, you can sign up for the SimplyCash® Plus Business Credit Card from American Express, spend $5,000 on the card in the first six months, and get a $250 statement credit, and an additional $250 statement credit after you spend an additional $10,000 or more in qualifying purchases within your first year.

 For a card with no annual fee, this is a huge cash bonus.